 In addition to the collapsing rooftops, our expertise can help detect glass from breaking, help steer autonomic marine vessels, help with identifying abnormal heart activities, and even tackle the age-old problem of schools suffering from mold, explains Pauliina Peltola, Meluta’s business developer.

 From the get go, Meluta’s operating model has been built as a service provider, acting as an intelligent solutions partner for its customers.
 As exemplified by the list above, it is engaged in projects within several different business domains.
 Heavy industry being the companies number one business segment, followed by the marine industry.
-Various high tech organizations such as CERN and ESA are also among Meluta’s customers.
+Various high tech organizations such as ESA are also among Meluta’s customers.

 Regardless of the customer, Meluta’s end product is typically either software, electromechanics, or a combination of these.
 Meluta’s early stage R&D work typically continues developing and commercializing from where universities and VTT leave off.
 The companies strong signal processing know-how is based on the teams years of experience working on Nokia’s and Microsoft’s product development.
 Following the tough year these giants had in 2014 including laying off their acoustic teams, Meluta’s founders decided to form the company.

 The founders wanted to create a dream workplace for themselves.
 They succeeded in that.
 There has been a clear market demand for Meluta’s solutions since the start.
 The company was founded only when the first invoice was to be sent to Ruukki Construction, our first customer, says Peltola with a laugh.